Quick inner navigation:

 Since the Omise Go network is a decentralized app based on Ethereum, it utilizes smart contracts to enable fast, safe and trustless settlements.

 Another problem the network aims to solve is the coordination between crypto payment gateways, payment processors and financial exchanges.
 The transfer of funds from banks to exchanges and then to payment gateway is tedious and expensive for investors.
-OmiseGo aims to simplify the way financial payments are made permanently by providing a one-stop exchange for all manner of payments.
+OmiseGo aims to simplify the way financial payments are made permanent by providing a one-stop exchange for all manner of payments.

 By using an e-wallet that can hold fiat currencies and cryptocurrencies, the network hopes to streamline payments between fiat assets and cryptocurrencies.
 All records and transactions will be conducted on Ethereum’s blockchain.